Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 #### 3. Hyperparameter Tuning

-The training pipeline uses optimized hyperparameters by the bayesian search of **Optuna**.
-MLflow logs a run at each trial of hyperparameter combination targeting the improvement of a metric value.
+The training pipeline is feeded with optimized hyperparameters reached in the bayesian search of **Optuna** (check in the [experiment](./research/Experiment.ipynb)).
+MLflow logs a child run at each trial of hyperparameter combination targeting the improvement of a metric value.
+The best combination is provided in the parent run when the study is finished.
+The best combination of hyperparameters is passed to the training pipeline configuration in the params.yaml file.

 ---